ayshaax/reproducible_research/README.md

-# Reproducible research, Open code and Open data (ROO)
+# Reproducible research: version control and R

 ## Why reproducible research?

+Reproducibility is at the core of science.

 ### Reproducible papers with live code